MajorCooke/Doom4Doom/Docs/Readme.txt

                           Half Life-like laser for Gauss Cannon, Static Rifle and many more.
 Created the Carrion Cannon.
                           General DECORATE & ZScript mastermind.

+DBThanatos              : Retired owner.
+                          Import, offseting, renaming all of Neccronixis' weapon sprites.
+Edited all muzleflash sprites from the weapons.
+Created base functional code of all weapons.
+                          Doom4 sound ripping, conversion and processing.
+                          Created voxels for: ammo pickups, health pickups, armor pickups, chaingun pickup and it's holograph version, all holo system mod/upgrades and cursor.
+                          Created sprites for all voxels DBT made.
+                          Coding and adding all decals for monsters and weapons.
+Coded all monsters.
+Titlemap.
+Menu
+                          graphics and design.
+Implementation of DoomDoll
+                          and grenade system.
+"Roach" monster recolor (which was used as D4D imp).
+Game balance.
+                          Resource gatherer and organizer.
+                          Final polishing of visual effects.

 Michaelis               : Ripping, conversion and processing of graphics for
                           the Heads Up Display.
 Implementation of reticles